 Please be courteous.
 Cell phones must be put away at the start of class.

-There will be no texting, twittering, emailing, and so on during this class.
-Please respect your classmates' right to hear class material.
+Please respect your classmates' right to hear the class discussion.

 Laptop computers may be used for course work.

 Recording any part of any lecture in any form without permission is not permitted.
 Lecture slides will not be posted on the web.
 Photographing lecture slides is not permitted.
 These restrictions are due to copyright and intellectual property issues and are strictly enforced.